Mariàngela Vilallonga: Academy

 Since 28 February 2005 she has been a numerary member of the Institute of Catalan Studies with the number 255, and since 2017 she has been the institution's vice-president.
 She had already been previously, between 11 November 2010 and 2013, replacing Joan Solà, who died on 27 October 2010.

 She has been a member of the Governing Board and the Advisory Council of the Institució de les Lettres Catalanes since 2015.
 She has been a member of the Arts and Culture Council of Girona (2008–2011), member of the School Council of Catalonia (2011–2015), member of the Social Council of Culture of the Government of Catalonia (2014–2015), president of the Advisory Council of the CRUSCAT Network (2010–2015), member of the Organising Committee of the Commemorations of the Government of Catalonia (2011–2013) and coordinator of the "Leaves" of the Journal of Girona (1985–2008).

 Politics

 On 22 March 2019 she was announced as the future Minister of Culture in Quim Torra's government, replacing Laura Borràs.
 Borràs left the post to run as an independent candidate in the Spanish general elections in April 2019.
-In 2020 some controversy was caused in reference to the in her opinion excessive use of Spanish on TV3, making particular reference to a new bilingual series, Drama.
+In 2020 some controversy was caused in reference to her opinion concerning excessive use of Spanish on TV3, making particular reference to a new bilingual series, Drama.
 In September of the same year she was relieved of her post.

 Publications

 She is the author of more than a dozen monographs and books.
 She has also translated Rainer M. Rilke's French Poems (2011).
-She has collaborated with several media (El Punt, Presencia, Revista de Girona, Sierra d'Or, La Vanguardia, Avui, Ara.)
+She has collaborated with several media (El Punt, Presencia, Revista de Girona, Sierra d'Or, La Vanguardia, Avui, Ara).